 We are also expert at distributing music around and outside the house – our focus as always is on sound quality and ease-of-use.

 Hegel has been making audio electronics in Norway for over 30 years.
 Their overarching concept is 'organic sound', which could be marketing nonsense, but in Hegel's case means unique, patented technologies such as SoundEngine that you can hear.
-These technologies contribute to Hegel winning regular awards including the EISA (European Audio) DAC of the year award in 2016-17 for the HD30, and the Absolute Sound's 2015 product of the year award for the H160 dac/amplifier (a killer piece and value!)
+These technologies contribute to Hegel winning regular awards including the EISA (European Audio) DAC of the year award in 2016-17 for the HD30, and the H190 streamer/dac/amplifier (a killer piece and value!).

 We carry Hegel at Outreach because of the purity and integrity of the sound and the value of each of its components throughout the line.
 The sound is easy, smooth, transparent and forceful, with some of the cleanest high frequencies found in solid state electronics.
 Hegel is state-of-the-art performance without the stupid pricing that afflicts much of the audio industry at this level.
 Made in Norway, the equipment is rock-solid reliable and will last for years and years.
+You can upgrade your speakers, but it's very unlikely that you'll need to upgrade these amps.
 We have several pieces on display here at Outreach.

 These are as a fine a loudspeaker system as you can buy.
 The band or orchestra appears in three dimensions in front of you as if carved in the air.
 Add in concert-like dynamics and power, deep, clean bass, and very low distortion – it is a transporting experience.